 - CSCI-B 565 Data Mining

 A grade average of B (3.0) is required for the 24 credit hours of required computer science courses.
-This is in addition to the Graduate School’s requirement of a B (3.0) average for all courses taken.
+In addition, the Graduate School requires a B (3.0) average in all courses taken.

 Minor Area Requirement

 The Ph.D. requires a 12-credit minor unless the student is a dual major with another department.
-There are three options to satisfy the minor requirement:
+There are two options to satisfy the minor requirement:

 Qualifying Examination